Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 65 projects that could impact the area.
-Notable ones are Verve Clyde North, Clyde Creek Precinct, Berwick Waters, and Stockland Evergreen.
-The following details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 67 projects that could affect this region.
+Notable ones include Verve Clyde North, Berwick Waters, Clyde Creek Precinct, and Balambalam Primary School (previously known as Clyde Creek North Primary School).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.